abdelrahmaan/Hadith-Data-Sets/README.md

 # Hadith-Data-Sets
-All Hadith from nine books 62,169 Hadith

-## With Tashkil and Without Tashkel
+All Hadith With Tashkil and Without Tashkel from the Nine Books that are 62,169 Hadith.

 All Books :              62,169
 Sahih Bukhari:           7008